jon-harper/OmniBox/docs/printing.md

 - Supports must be on for the main body.
 - The base may be printed without supports.
-- Support blockers are recommended for zip tie anchors and fastener holes.
+- Support blockers are recommended for all zip tie anchors and fastener holes.

 ## Printed Component Checklist